Trekkers during Everest Base Camp Trek

 22. Food and drink options

 There are enough lodges along the trekking trail; you need not worry about the food and drinks.
 You can get Nepali and Western food in significant lodges.
-In peak trekking season, lodges may not be readily available because of many tourists.
+During peak trekking season, lodges may be hard to find due to the large number of tourists.
 But we will manage and pre-book the lodges for you.
 Alcoholic drinks are not recommended during trekking because of the high altitude.

 23. Everything gets more expensive the higher up you go

 There is no road access in that area.
-Foods with all other things must carry by porters, mules, yaks, and helicopters.
-Because of the transportation cost, most goods are expensive in the higher area.
+Porters, mules, yaks, and helicopters must carry food and all other things.
+Because of transportation costs, most goods are more expensive in higher areas.

 24. You can tap into wifi if you need to

-We will provide one Nepali sim card; you must top up the balance.
+We will provide one Nepali SIM card; you must top up the balance.
 In significant places, mobile data will work.
 Mobile data is not reliable and slow.
-You can take wifi passwords on pay by the hotels and restaurants.
+You can take wifi passwords from hotels and restaurants.

 25. Keep your batteries in your sleeping bag overnight

 Put all your accessories, clothes, and other things into your bag at night.
-Put batteries in your sleeping bag because cold may damage your battery life.
-These 25 points cover most of the necessary information about Everest Base Camp Trek, but if you want more information, please mail us at [email protected] or directly call on +9779851052413.
-We are available 24/7 to provide information to you.
-Also, you can contact us for trekking, tour, peak climbing, expedition, and jungle safari in Nepal, Bhutan, and Tibet.
+Put batteries in your sleeping bag because cold can shorten their lifespan.
+These 25 points cover most of the essential information about the Everest Base Camp Trek, but if you want more, please email us at sales@peregrinetreks.com or call us directly at +9779851052413.
+We are available 24/7 to provide you with information.
+Also, you can contact us for trekking, tours, peak climbing, expeditions, and jungle safaris in Nepal, Bhutan, and Tibet.